raik183h-master/RAIK-Style-Guide/README.md

-## RAIK 183H/184H Style Guide Setup
+# RAIK 183H/184H Style Guide Setup

 Hello!
-Welcome to the tutorial explaining the setup process for Checkstyle in Visual Studio Code (VSCode) or Cursor.
+The following information explains the setup process for Checkstyle in Visual Studio Code (VSCode) or Cursor.
 The following tutorial will work for either code editor because Cursor is a fork of VSCode! **We will refer to VSCode in this tutorial, but you can think of them interchangebly.**

-### Prerequisites:
+## Prerequisites:

 1. Ensure you have the Java Extension Pack installed in VSCode

-### Step 1: VSCode editor settings
+## Step 1: VSCode editor settings

 1. Navigate to VSCode settings via the user interface or by pressing Control + Comma (Command + Comma on MacOS)
 2. In the search bar, search for `editor.insertSpaces`.
 Check the box if it isn't already.
 3. In the search bar, search for `editor.tabSize`.
 Enter "4" in the text box.

-### Step 2: Import the `Checkstyle for Java` Extension
+## Step 2: Import the `Checkstyle for Java` Extension

-#### If you are using VSCode:
+### If you are using VSCode:

 1. Search the "Checkstyle for Java" extension and install it.

-#### If you are using Cursor:
+### If you are using Cursor:

 1. In the files of this repository, look for the `CheckstyleForJava.vsix`.
 2. Open Cursor and open the Extensions panel.